Cuba in an Age of Economic Reform

 In 1959, Cuba began a social revolution under the leadership of the 26th of July Movement, named for the date in 1953 when movement leaders tried to overthrow the dictatorial regime of Fulgencio Batista with an ill-fated attack on the Moncada army barracks in Santiago, the country’s second-largest city.
 The movement, under the leadership of Fidel Castro and Ché Guevara, carried out profound changes in Cuban society, including the establishment of a socialist economic system.
 Today, the revolutionary movement that took control in 1959 is still in power despite a more than 50-year economic blockade by the government of the United States and the collapse of Cuba’s main trading partner, the Soviet Union.
 It is the character of Cuba’s revolution and its success in resisting years of efforts by the United States to regain control of the island that have made Cuba far more prominent in world affairs than its small size would indicate.

-Cuba’s current population is 11.2 million, with no significant growth in the last decade.
+Cuba’s current population is 11.2 million, with no significant growth in the since 2000.
 More than 70% of the population lives in urban areas, with the capital, Havana, having 2.5 million residents.
 Cubans of Spanish descent make up approximately 40% of the population, while 12% have primarily African ancestry and approximately 50% are mulatto (mixed heritage of Spanish and African).
 There is a small community of persons of Chinese heritage (less than 1%).

 More than half of all Cubans are under the age of 30 and thus have been born and raised since 1959.
 Over 1 million Cubans live in the United States, primarily in south Florida, where they have a major impact on political, social, and economic life.
 The core of this Cuban American community was roughly 150,000 middle- and upper-class Cubans who left between 1959 and 1961 amid the dramatic changes brought on by the revolution.
 The community has been augmented through the years by tens of thousands of others who have migrated for both political and economic reasons, mainly in 1980 and 1994.

 Education is a priority in Cuban society, and the state provides free primary, secondary, technical, and higher education to all citizens.
 Cuba has an average of one teacher for every 45 inhabitants, and the literacy rate of 99% is one of the highest in Latin America.
 Cuba’s healthcare system has been a priority for the revolution and is a well-regarded model for the developing world, with more than 260 hospitals and 420 clinics.
 Family doctors are assigned to each community, and there is one doctor for every 260 Cubans.
-The average life expectancy is 78 years, and the infant mortality rate is 5.1 per 1,000—both numbers are slightly better than the United States (World Health Organization [WHO], 2017).
+The average life expectancy is 78 years, and the infant mortality rate is 5.1 per 1,000—both numbers are slightly better than the United States (World Health Organization, 2017).
 Cuba also sends thousands of doctors annually to work in the lesser developed world in a program that has become an increasingly important component of the Cuban economy (Kirk & Erisman, 2009).

 Women and Cuban citizens of African descent suffered widespread discrimination prior to 1959, and despite the increased prominence of both groups in Cuban society as one of the major achievements of the revolution, racism and sexism continue to be features of Cuban society.
 Racism is rooted in the importation of millions of slaves to Cuba to cultivate sugar cane from the 18th century onward.
 Prior to 1959, women worked outside the home only as domestic servants and prostitutes, but today, women have been integrated fully into the workplace and have equal access to education and equality before the law.
 Women also have much greater control over their lives through the widespread availability of contraceptives and abortion.
 As a result of the equal access to education at all levels since 1959, women now occupy prominent positions in almost all institutions of the society, especially in financial institutions, academia, and management of enterprises.
 The prominence of female leaders in society has continued to grow as the post-revolutionary generation assumes power.
 However, women remain underrepresented at the highest levels of the Communist Party, the country’s only party, but do now comprise close to half of the delegates to the National Assembly.

 Racial discrimination was formally outlawed at the outset of the revolution, and long-standing customs that barred black Cubans from many public facilities were overcome.
-As the result of equal access to education, Afro-Cubans have risen to high places in the government, armed forces, education, and commerce.
+As the result of equal access to education, Afro-Cubans have risen to high places in the government, the armed forces, education, and commerce.
 Recent years have seen a significant increase in the study and appreciation of the contributions made by persons of African heritage to the development of Cuba’s distinctive culture.
 The links of this community to Africa were strengthened during the 1970s and 1980s when Cuba developed close political and military ties with the African nations of Angola and Ethiopia.
-However, racist attitudes still persist in the society; and although no formal statistics are available, black Cubans seem to make up a greater percentage of those at the bottom end of the economic ladder.
+However, racist attitudes persist in the society; and although no formal statistics are available, black Cubans seem to make up a greater percentage of those at the bottom end of the economic ladder.
 As a result, there has been renewed public focus on the issue since 2009 (Morales, 2013).

 Cuba is a predominantly secular society, the result of both a relatively weak Catholic Church prior to 1959 and the policies of the revolution.
 Among believers, Catholicism is the dominant faith, although many people combine it with ideas of African origin in the religion Santería.
 Santería is probably the most widely practiced religion in the country, and in recent years it has benefited the most from a more tolerant attitude toward religion by the government.
 A number of Protestant churches also function, and there is a small and growing presence of evangelicals, who have become important players in other parts of Latin America.
 At the time of the revolution in 1959, the Catholic Church sided with the Batista regime and many foreign priests, especially Spanish priests, were expelled from the country.
 While guaranteeing freedom of religious practice, the government actively discouraged religious participation for many years, barring believers from membership in the Communist Party and promotions in most areas of Cuban life until 1991.
 The changing role of religion in Cuban society was embodied in the visits of Pope John Paul II in 1998, Pope Benedict in 2012, and Pope Francis in 2015.
 Equally important was a 1996 visit by a leader of Nigerian Santería.